EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   The latter is a hierarchical namespace, therefore walking up the tree (that is, using a less specific number like .1.3.6.1.4.1.77) you get much more information.
 Remembering all these numbers is difficult, so an intruder will use the equivalent text string (human-friendly label that correspond to the same OID).
 You can also use the UNIX/Linux `snmpget` tool in the net-snmp suite to query SNMP.

   An hacker could use all this information to try to compromise the system.
-In the even worse case where the default community string was enabled for writing (for example "private"), the hacker would also be able to modify some of the parameters listed, in order to carry out a DoS attack or compromise system security.
+In the even worse case where the default community string was enabled for writing (for example `private`), the hacker would also be able to modify some of the parameters listed, in order to carry out a **DoS attack** or compromise system security.

   A particularly useful tool for misusing default community names for SNMP writing is muts' `copy-router-config.pl`.
 Cisco networking devices allow anyone who knows the string to copy their configuration to a TFTP server community for writing.
 Having gained access to the configuration of the Cisco device, a hacker could decrypt the password or launch a brute force attack to obtain it.

 &#9940; ` Countermeasures`: The simplest way to prevent SNMP enumeration is to **remove or disable SNMP agents** on individual machines.
-If you cannot disable SNMP entirely, you must at least make sure it is configured with the community names chosen in so that they are difficult to guess (and are not, therefore, the default names "public" or "private").
+If you cannot disable SNMP entirely, you must at least make sure it is configured with the community names chosen in so that they are difficult to guess (and are not, therefore, the default names `public` or `private`).

 Of course, if you use SNMP to manage your network, you must **block access to TCP and UDP ports 161** (SNMP GET/SET) in all access devices placed on the perimeter of the network.
 Finally, it is necessary to limit access to SNMP people by granting it only to the IP address of the appropriate management console.

 ### Q: Active Directory enumeration (Windows).
 Describe techniques and tools.

 A: &#128163; `Windows Active Directory LDAP Enumeration (TCP/UDP 389 and 3268)`: **Lightweight Directory Access Protocol (LDAP)**, which Microsoft implements as **Active Directory (AD)**, is a centralized system for managing and storing information about network resources such as users, computers, and groups.
 Because AD is designed to contain a logical and unified representation of an organization's IT infrastructure, it contains a lot of information by enumeration.

-- &#128295; `ldp.exe`: is Windows LDAP client included in the **Active Directory Administration Tools** which allows users (and attacker) to connect to an
-AD server and navigate its directory structure.
+- &#128295; `ldp.exe`: is Windows LDAP client included in the **Active Directory Administration Tools** which allows users (and attacker) to connect to an AD server and navigate its directory structure.

 	An attacker can then use `ldp.exe` against a host and enumerate all users and groups with an LDAP query.
 The only prerequisite is to create an authenticated session via LDAP, which means you have already compromised an existing account on the target (have access to valid login credentials).

 	**Step-by-Step process**:

 	  1. **Connect to the target** using ldp. `Open Connection` &rarr; `Connect` and **enter the IP or DNS** destination server name;
 	  2. Once connected to the target, **authenticate as Guest user** (already compromised) and select `Links` &rarr; `Bind` and enter the properties of the Guest;
 	  3. Once the LDAP session has been established, it can be enumerated: open `View` &rarr; `Tree` and enter the root context in the dialog box (*eg. dc = labfarce, dc = org*);
 	  4. A node appears in the left panel, click the + to reveal the objects under the root of the directory;
 	  5. Double click on the CN = Users and CN = Builtin containers which reveal all the users e server groups.

 When installing AD, administrators are prompted to decide whether to loosen directory access permissions for compatibility with older systems.
 In this way the user objects will be exposed to enumeration via LDAP.
 On Linux you can do the same using **LUMA**, or the Java based tool called **Jxplorer**, both with GUI.
 For command line of a Linux tool use **ldapenum**.

 &#9940; ` Countermeasures`: You should **filters access to ports 389 and 3268 on the device that interfaces with the internet in the network** (network boundaries).
 Nobody should log in without being authenticated to the ADs then restrict permissions.
-To keep safety you need to keep the mode native to Windows
-(which does not include the Everyone group).
+To keep safety you need to keep the mode native to Windows (which does not include the Everyone group).
 Also be sure to **remove the Everyone group** (group that allows authenticated sessions with any user) from pre-Windows 2000 compatible installations (less secure having this group).

 ### Q: Describe the technique to enumerate the Microsoft's Server Message Block (SMB) service.
 What information can be enumerated from the SMB service?
 Under what assumptions is each of such enumeration possible?
 Discuss the tools, explain how each of them works, and also the countermeasures for this enumeration attack.
 Is Microsoft providing a facility to prevent SMB enumeration?
-A: &#128163; `Server Messagge Block Enumeration (TCP 139 and 445)`: Microsoft's **Server Messagge Block (SMB)** protocol forms the **basis of
-Windows File and Print Sharing** (the Linux implementation of SMB is called Sambe).
+A: &#128163; `Server Messagge Block Enumeration (TCP 139 and 445)`: Microsoft's **Server Messagge Block (SMB)** protocol forms the **basis of Windows File and Print Sharing** (the Linux implementation of SMB is called Sambe).
 SMB is accessible via API's that can return rich information about Windows, even to unauthenticated users.

 - **Null Sessions**: The first step in enumerating SMB is to connect to the service